AVSLab/basilisk/src/simulation/power/ReactionWheelPower/ReactionWheelPower.rst

 Accounting for Non-Ideal Power Conversion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If for exam 10W of electrical power does not lead to 10W of mechanical power, then this is modeling by setting the module variable ``eta_e2m`` to a strictly positive value less than 1.
+If for example 10W of electrical power does not lead to 10W of mechanical power, then this is modeled by setting the module variable ``eta_e2m`` to a strictly positive value less than 1.
 The value of 1 represents 100% conversion efficiency and is the default value for this parameter.

-To account for harvesting mechanical power during the RW speed braking process, converting mechanical to electrical power, then the variable :math:`1 ge` ``eta_m2e``:math:`\ge 0` must be set to a positive value.
+To account for harvesting mechanical power during the RW speed braking process, converting mechanical to electrical power, then the variable :math:`1 \ge` ``eta_m2e``:math:`\ge 0` must be set to a positive value.
 The value of 1 again 100% conversion efficiency (not realisitic).
 Typically this is a smaller percentage.

-To account that breaking doesn't require any electrical power, but doesn't generate any power, the simply set ``eta_m2e`` to 0.
+To account that breaking does not require any electrical power, then simply set ``eta_m2e`` to 0.